survivejs/react-book/manuscript/02_developing_with_webpack.md

         include: PATHS.app
       }
     ]
+leanpub-end-insert
   },
-  devServer: {
-    historyApiFallback: true,
-    hot: true,
-    inline: true,
-    progress: true,

-    // Display only errors to reduce the amount of output.
-    stats: 'errors-only',

-    // Parse host and port from env so this is easy to customize.
-    host: process.env.HOST,
-    port: process.env.PORT
-  },
-  plugins: [
-    new webpack.HotModuleReplacementPlugin(),
-    new HtmlwebpackPlugin({
-      title: 'Kanban app'
-    })
-  ]
-};
+  ...
+}

+...
 ```

 The configuration we added means that files ending with `.css` should invoke given loaders. `test` matches against a JavaScript style regular expression.
 The loaders are evaluated from right to left.
 In this case, *css-loader* gets evaluated first, then *style-loader*. *css-loader* will resolve `@import` and `url` statements in our CSS files. *style-loader* deals with `require` statements in our JavaScript.
 A similar approach works with CSS preprocessors, like Sass and Less, and their loaders.

 T> Loaders are transformations that are applied to source files, and return the new source.
 Loaders can be chained together, like using a pipe in Unix.
 See Webpack's [What are loaders?](http://webpack.github.io/docs/using-loaders.html) and [list of loaders](http://webpack.github.io/docs/list-of-loaders.html).

 W> If `include` isn't set, Webpack will traverse all files within the base directory.
 This can hurt performance!
 It is a good idea to set up `include` always.
 There's also `exclude` option that may come in handy.
+Prefer `include`, however.

 We are missing just one bit, the actual CSS itself: